lanl-ansi/generalized-fragility-model/tutorial.md

 # Response Estimator Tutorial

-This tutorial will mirror a methodology/data described from the HAZUS Earthquake Modeling technical manual.
+This tutorial will mirror a methodology and data described from the HAZUS Earthquake Modeling technical manual.
 The technical manual can be found [here](https://www.fema.gov/media-library/assets/documents/24609).